ArnaudBelcour/bigecyhmm/README.md

 ### 5.1 Contribution to bigecyhmm internal database

-If you are interested in specific functions associated with cycles present in bigecyhmm (carbon, sulfur, nitrogen, phosphorus) and want to propose an addition, you cna create an issue or a Pull Request.
+If you are interested in specific functions associated with cycles present in bigecyhmm (carbon, sulfur, nitrogen, phosphorus) and want to propose an addition, you can create an issue or a Pull Request.
-I will see if it is possible to add it.
-Keep in mind that I try to limite the size of the HMM database so I prefer to avoid adding too many HMM profiles.
+Depending on the additions or modifications, it will be taken into account.
+Keep in mind that bigecyhmm's goal is to limit itself to a small internal database.
-If you want to completly add another cycle, please refer to the next subsection.
+If you want to completely add another cycle, please refer to the next subsection.

 ### 5.2 `bigecyhmm_custom`: using custom database

 **Warning**: This is a prototype.

-It is possible to use a completly custom database associated with a specific biogeochemical cycles using `bigecyhmm_custom`.
+It is possible to create a completely custom database that is linked to a specific biogeochemical cycles (or metabolic networks) using `bigecyhmm_custom`.

 #### 5.2.1 Requirements